In this session, We are going to discuss 10 main steps of the tendering process in construction.

 - The validity of Bid security

 It is important to comply with the bid with the Conditions of contract since in the end the bid is going be governed by these “Conditions of Contract”.

 This document sets out the obligations and rights of the parties and the detailed conditions under which a subsequent contract will operate.
 If a standard form of contract, such as the FIDIC red book is used, it will not be sent out with the tender documents.
 It is assumed that the tenderers will have a copy or can readily obtain one.
-However, clause headings will be listed in the preliminaries section of the bills of quantities or specifications.

 This section includes all amendments to the Conditions of Contract.
 The following conditions will be included normally.